smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 under high-load conditions.
 They can also dynamically update SCONE rate advice in response to network load variations.

-The UPF can be configured to enforce a maximum available bitrate of traffic calculated across over an averaging window.
+The UPF can be configured to enforce a maximum available bitrate for traffic.
 The enforcement may be applied on different granularity, all traffic carried within a PDU session with default QoS, all traffic mapped to a specific QoS flow within a PDU session, or just the traffic of a specific application traffic flow mapped to a specific QoS flow.
 The